 - 4.2.1.
+Single engine failure.
+No degradation in flying qualities, however acceleration is affected resulting in slower directional transient acceleration. - 4.2.2.
 Manoeuvring thruster failure/loss.
 Pitch, roll and yaw rates are directly affected by manoeuvring thruster loss.
 Higher numbers of manoeuvring thruster failures will degrade roll, pitch and yaw rates further.
 Total loss of manoeuvring thrusters on a single side of the fuselage may result in uncontrollable roll or yaw.
-Total loss of thrusters on the forward or aft of the fuselage may result in uncontrollable pitch. - 4.2.2.
+Total loss of thrusters on the forward or aft of the fuselage may result in uncontrollable pitch. - 4.2.3.
 Damaged lost surface.
 Loss of one of the ships extremities may result in degraded flight performance.
-Loss of a large surface such as a wing will result in asymmetric roll and yaw rates.
+Loss of a large surface such as a wing will result in asymmetric roll rates.